 Posting Letters may seem cheesy at first, but the collection beautifully captures the expressive creative culture of both cities, and the precious moment in time in which each letter was noticed.

-From Atlantic Avenue station on the way to see the Brooklyn Nets play at Barclays Centre, to a protest sign against the rise of public transport in São Paulo, the project reflects what happened over the summer in two very different cities for both designers.
+From Atlantic Avenue station on the way to see the Brooklyn Nets play at Barclays Centre, to a protest sign against the rise of public transport in São Paulo, the project reflects what happened in two very different cities for both designers.

 Now the project has ended, but the pair still live in different cities.
 Kate is now based in São Francisco working as a designer at Apple.
 New is based in New York and working at Brand Union.